aiven/aiven-docs/docs/products/kafka/howto/optimizing-resource-usage.md

     increased memory usage and IO load.
 -   **Too many client connections:** When there are too many client connections, the memory usage can dip significantly.
-When your service\'s memory is low, it starts to use swap space, adding to the IO load.
+When your service's memory is low, it starts to use swap space, adding to the IO load.
 Regular use of swap space indicates your system may not have enough resources for its workload.